 The benefit in garlic is preventing most food from poisoning you, antibiotic, antiviral and anti-fungus.)

-My mum use to tell me “Eat garlic, it will kill the bacteria, and any virus in your body!”
+My mum use to tell me “Eat garlic, it will kill the bacteria, and any cancer types and infections in your body!”
 As we needed, Living in Africa)

 Serve with baked pita chips, and veggies.